usnistgov/ARIAC_docs/docs/competition/terminology.rst

   :sorted:

   Agility Challenge
-    The ARIAC Agility Challenge is a competition that tests the ability of a robot to perform a series of tasks in a dynamic environment.
-The tasks are designed to test the robot's ability to perform pick-and-place operations, assembly, and kitting.
-The competition is designed to be a testbed for the development of algorithms that can be used in a real-world manufacturing environment.
+    An agility challenge in ARIAC refers to a specific scenario or set of scenarios in the competition that are designed to test the adaptability and efficiency of robotic systems in dynamic and often unpredictable manufacturing environments.

   Competitor Control System (CCS)
     The competitor control system (CCS) is the software that is provided by :term:`competitors<Competitor>`.
 The CCS is responsible for communicating with the competition environment and executing the tasks.